Montclair State University: Demographics

+2020 census

 Athletics

 Montclair State University's athletic teams have played under many names in the school's history.
 From the late 1920s to '30s, the school played as the "Big Red" and featured a large scarlet "M" on its uniforms.
 Next, Montclair State Teacher's College competed as the Indians, using a logo with a Native American chief's profile with the initials "MSTC" emblazoned on the caricature's headdress.

 The initials were changed to "MSC" when the school became Montclair State College in 1958.
-In response to the growing concerns voiced by Native Americans, the school changed its nickname to the Red Hawks, named after the Red-tailed Hawks that are indigenous to the area.
+In response to the growing concerns voiced by Native Americans, the school changed its nickname to the Red Hawks in August 1989, named after the Red-tailed hawks that are indigenous to the area.
+Montclair's athletic teams all play in the NCAA Division III (Campus Teams).
+The 2023 season for the men's soccer team was noteworthy with an NJAC Division title and competition in the semifinal round of the national championship.

 Division III sports

 Montclair State University athletics are in the NCAA Division III in the New Jersey Athletic Conference (NJAC).
-The university currently offers the following sports:
+The university offers the following sports: